saltedge/sca-identity-service-example/docs/IDENTITY_SERVICE_API.md

 ---
 ### Obtain access token
 Client (WebView on Mobile Application) should open `connect_url` and user should pass authentication procedure.
-When authentication flow is finished, client will be redirected to URL which should start with `return_url` ((passed on Connect)[#connect-to-service-provider]) and extra params.
+When authentication flow is finished, client will be redirected to URL which should start with `return_url` ([passed on Connect](#connect-to-service-provider)) and extra params.
 Once client has captured the redirect URL, it has to deserialize the JSON-encoded URL path following the custom scheme and the host.

 #### Redirect Parameters of successful authentication
 - `id` **[string, required]** - a unique ID of Connection